twbs/blog/_posts/2020-05-21-bootstrap-icons-alpha4.md

 ## ~700 icons!

 With 140 new icons in this release, we've almost hit 700 icons.
-We're likely to fly by that in our next release, but in the mean time, have a look for yourself at the breadth of icons.
+We're likely to fly by that in our next release, but in the meantime, have a look for yourself at the breadth of icons.
 Every icon has also been reprocessed to resolve SVGO issues that prevented them from being opened in some apps.

 ![All Bootstrap Icons](/assets/img/2020/05/bootstrap-icons-alpha4-all.png)